SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Using the custom `AzureKeyVaultSecret` Kubernetes resource the `azure-keyvault-controller` will synchronize Azure Key Vault objects (secrets, certificates and keys) into Kubernetes `Secret`'s.

 After the resource is applied to Kubernetes, the controller will try to retreive the specified object from Azure Key Vault and apply it as a Kubernetes `secret`.

-Later the controller will periodically poll Azure Key Vault to check if the object has changed, and if so apply the change to the Kubernetes `secret`.
+Periodically the controller will poll Azure Key Vault to check if the object has changed, and if so apply the change to the Kubernetes `secret`.

+**Note: By default this is every 10 minutes ([artifacts/example-controller-deployment.yaml](artifacts/example-controller-deployment.yaml)) and depending on how many secrets are synchronized can cause extra usage costs of Azure Key Vault.**

-See [Usage](#usage) for more information.
+See the [Usage](#usage) section for more information on how to use the controller together with the `AzureKeyVaultSecret` resource.

 ## Authentication